carbon-language/carbon-lang/docs/project/difficulties_improving_cpp.md

 **C++'s process
 [did not reach any definitive conclusion](https://cor3ntin.github.io/posts/abi/#abi-discussions-in-prague)**.
-This both failed to meaningfully change C++'s direction and priorities towards improvements rather than backwards compatibility, and moreover showed that the process was unable to make clear and firm directional decisions at all.
+This both failed to meaningfully change C++'s direction and priorities towards improvements rather than backwards compatibility, and demonstrates how the process can fail to make directional decisions.

 Beyond C++'s evolution direction, the mechanics of the process also make improving C++ difficult. **C++'s process is oriented around standardization